Clemson–South Carolina rivalry: 1977: "The Catch"

 In 1977, No. 15 Clemson started the game 24–0, in Columbia.
-However, Carolina then scored the next 27 unanswered points to make it a 27–24 game, with 1:48 left in the fourth quarter.
-Carolina receiver Phil Logan even began revealing to the crowd a t-shirt which read “No Cigars Today" in reference to Clemson's new tradition of cigar celebrations that season.
+However, South Carolina then scored the next 27 unanswered points to make it a 27–24 game, with 1:48 left in the fourth quarter.
+South Carolina receiver Phil Logan even began revealing to the crowd a t-shirt which read "No Cigars Today" in reference to Clemson's new tradition of cigar celebrations that season.
 With 49 seconds left, Clemson WR Jerry Butler made a 20-yard touchdown reception on a pass from QB Steve Fuller to give Clemson the 31–27 victory.
 The official athletic site of the Clemson Tigers has described the reception as "a leaping, twisting catch that no one else could have made in that game, and no one else has made since".
 This play is known as "The Catch" and is seen as one of the most memorable plays in the rivalry.
-In 2019, ESPN would select the 1977 Clemson–Carolina game as the 112th greatest game in college football history.
+In 2019, ESPN would select the 1977 Clemson–South Carolina game as the 112th greatest game in college football history.

 1980: Orange britches

-In the last regular season game for the 1980 season, a heavily favored Carolina team (ranked No. 14, with eventual Heisman Trophy winner George Rogers) traveled to Death Valley to take on the Tigers.
+In the last regular season game for the 1980 season, a heavily favored South Carolina team (ranked No. 14, with eventual Heisman Trophy winner George Rogers) traveled to Death Valley to take on the Tigers.
 In a surprise to both the players and the fans, Coach Danny Ford unveiled new orange uniform pants for the Tigers to wear.
 This was the first time in Clemson's history that they wore orange pants in any combination for a football game.
 Inspired by the pants, the underdog Tigers defeated the Gamecocks, 27–6.
 The win over the Gamecocks in 1980 would lift Clemson to its national championship run in 1981, and Clemson would go on to post a 16–2 record under Ford when wearing orange pants.
 To this day, Clemson only wears orange pants when a division championship, state championship, conference championship, playoff game or national championship is on the line.

 1981: Clemson wins their first national championship

-In 1981, Clemson defeated Carolina 29–13 en route to their first national championship.
+In 1981, Clemson defeated South Carolina 29–13 en route to their first national championship.

 1984: Black magic

-Carolina took their 9–1 record on the road to Clemson, and fell behind 21–3 to the Tigers.
+South Carolina took their 9–1 record on the road to Clemson, and fell behind 21–3 to the Tigers.
 With about three minutes remaining in the game, Gamecock QB Mike Hold led an eight-play 86-yard touchdown drive and, thanks to a Clemson penalty that allowed a re-kick of a missed extra point, defeated the Tigers 22–21 to finish the first 10-win season in program history.